-Following the closure of the Plan to future accrual, a new Schedule of Contributions was certified by the Scheme Actuary on 12 September 2022.
-In accordance with this Schedule, deficit funding contributions are not required and the Employer will pay amounts into the Plan equal to the levy payments made by the Plan to the Pension Protection Fund within a year of them being paid by the Plan.
+A new Schedule of Contributions was certified by the Plan Actuary on 6 November 2023 following the completion of the 2022 actuarial valuation.
+Deficit funding contributions are not required under this Schedule and amounts equal to the levy payments made by the Plan to the Pension Protection Fund are payable by the Employer within a year of them being paid by the Plan.